-- Home educating requires time, commitment and energy but can be very rewarding. - Contact with other home educating parents can provide you with support and advice. - Providing opportunities for your child to be involved in social activities and have contact with other children and groups can be rewarding, fun and enhance the learning experience if your child enjoys it. - Access to the Internet either at home or through your local library may be helpful and useful. - Consider the learning process as active, practical, and one that fully engages your child in the process. - You may want to take full advantage of all the resources available around London e.g. museums, galleries, parks etc. which can offer stimulating and rewarding experiences if enjoyed by the child. - Being flexible and open to change is important as your child's needs may change at different ages and stages.
+- ➤ Home educating requires time, commitment and energy but can be very rewarding. - > Contact with other home educating parents can provide you with support and advice. - Providing opportunities for your child to be involved in social activities and have contact with other children and groups can be rewarding, fun and enhance the learning experience if your child enjoys it. - Access to the Internet either at home or through your local library may be helpful and useful. - Consider the learning process as active, practical, and one that fully engages your child in the process. - > You may want to take full advantage of all the resources available around London e.g. museums, galleries, parks etc. which can offer stimulating and rewarding experiences if enjoyed by the child. - ➤ Being flexible and open to change is important as your child's needs may change at different ages and stages.
 If following a more structured learning method, the opportunity for independent study and research, and providing a quiet area for sustained study/work will be helpful.

-- Try to consider some of the costs involved.
-You will have to pay for any equipment and exams, although home education does not need to be expensive. - The Local Authority aims to have positive and supportive relationships with all home educating families. - The Home Education Officer can be contacted by calling 020 7745 6439 or by emailing home.education@rbkc.gov.uk. - If you decide at any point that you do not wish to continue home educating, please contact the Admissions Team who will be able to advise you on school options - Tel: 020 7745 6432 / 6433.
+- > Try to consider some of the costs involved.
+You will have to pay for any equipment and exams although home education does not need to be expensive. - > The Local Authority aims to have positive and supportive relationships with all home educating families. - ➤ If you decide at any point that you do not wish to continue home educating, please contact the Admissions team who will be able to advise you on school options Tel: 020 745 6432 / 6433.